How To Fix Access “Could Not Delete From The Specified Tables (Error 3086)”

 * By clicking the Download button above and installing Stellar Repair for Access (14.8 MB), I acknowledge that I have read and agree to the End User License Agreement and Privacy Policy of this site.

 It also has a highly interactive GUI that helps users to easily operate and repair Access database without making changes in the original structure of the file.
-It easily restores damaged or corrupt tables, queries, indexes, and other data.
+It easily restores Access tables, queries, indexes, and other data.

 Steps To Use Access Repair N Recovery Software